 Baking soda

 Add 1/4 tbsp of baking soda to a spray bottle of water.
-Shake until it is dissolved.
+Shake until it dissolves.
 Spray the mouldy area with the baking soda solution, then use a scrubbing brush to remove the mould from the surface.
 Rinse the surface with water to remove any residue and baking soda.
 Spray the area again and let the surface dry without wiping.
-This will help kill left-over mould and help prevent it from returning.
+This will help kill left-over mould and prevent it from returning.

 If the mould is really tough, mix two parts baking soda with one part vinegar and one part water.
 Stir the mixture until it becomes a thick paste.
 Spread your mixture liberally on the surface and allow it to dry.
-Scrub away the mould and stains, wipe with water.
+Scrub away the mould and stains, and wipe with water.

 Vinegar